This note is in Hasura.GraphQL.Schema.Select.

 ON TRUE

-is the join condition for relationship r
+The expression T.c = U.d is the join condition for relationship r.
+Note

 that we use lateral joins, so the join condition is not expressed using ON

-but on the where clause of U
+but on the where clause of U.

 SELECT